Rakeela/dragora-notes/notes-on-potential-applicability-of-rna-vaccination-to-treatment-of-schizophrenia.md

 ---
 https://www.sciencedirect.com/science/article/abs/pii/0165178184901148  (Kronfol, Z.  Turner, R.  Nasrallah, H.  Winokur, G.  (1984, Sep)  Leukocyte regulation in depression and schizophrenia.  *Psychiatry Research*.
 Retrieved 2021-2-5.)

 This is notable mostly as a speedbump.
-It suggests that schizophrenics already have a shift in the balance of their immune system towards neutrophils and way from lymphocytes.
+It suggests that schizophrenics already have a shift in the balance of their immune system towards neutrophils and away from lymphocytes.
 While this proves nothing immediately relevant to my research and doesn't suggest I should stop looking at this avenue, it is bad news in an intuitive base rates sense.
 If increasing neutrophil activation is already occurring and it's not helping, the likelihood that a different kind of increased neutrophil activation will be helpful is rational to reduce, though not eliminate, at this juncture.

 ---
 https://www.sciencedirect.com/science/article/abs/pii/S0278584607004095 (Teixeira, AL.  Reis, HJ.
 Nicolato, R.  Brito-Melo, G.  Correa, H.  Teixeira, MM.
 Romano-Silva, MA.
 (2008, Apr)  Increased serum levels of CCL11/eotaxin in schizophrenia.  *Progress in Neuro-Psychopharmacology and Biological Psychiatry*.
 Retrieved 2021-2-5.)